-Join Steve Caplin for an in-depth discussion in this video Flipping the front section, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Flipping the front section, part of Digital Painting in Photoshop: Day for Night.

 We need to create a more convincing reflection for this scene by breaking the …copy of the image down into its constituent parts. …We'll begin by selecting all those parts of the building that are facing directly …onto the road.
 Now, we don't want the woman or the …lamppost to be visible in here, so let's hide them. …Although we'll keep the shadow.
 We can make use of that. …To select the front of the building, we don't need to be accurate about this.…